sofrel-group14/termux-app/dd2480/report.md

 >>
 >> What kinds of constructs does your tool support, and how accurate is its output?

-***Not sure what we want to write here, I don't know how you guys instrumented your code.
-Personally I split up ternary operators, and compound if-statements (with &&s and ||s) but if that's not something we all did then probably we shouldn't write it here.***

 ### Evaluation

 >> 1. How detailed is your coverage measurement?

-***I guess this also ties back to previous question, i.e. do we take into account compound statements, things like that.***
+It does not consider ternary operators, and compound if-statements (with &&s and ||s)

 >> 2. What are the limitations of your own tool?